 The fun of St. Patrick’s Day may become bittersweet.
 At one point, you are having a good time with your friends in Atlanta and the next hour you are in the hospital.
 To avoid suffering this nightmare choose not to drink, or if you do, do it with caution and always stay alert of what is going on around you.

 There are plenty of ways to celebrate St. Patrick’s Day without drinking and driving under the influence.
 Enjoy this day, but drink responsibly.

 Do not let the excitement of celebrating a day like St. Patrick’s Day let a scar for the rest of your life.
 Celebrate responsibly so that you can return to your normal life, and do not create an interruption that can have devastating consequences.

 Unfortunately, not all people are responsible and not all of them take the necessary precautions to ensure that they do not put others’ lives in danger.
 If you are being careful while celebrating with your family and friends, but other people are not and because of them you suffer an accident, you have the right to sue them for their irresponsibility, carelessness, and negligence.

 You should not suffer the consequences of an accident because someone did not take the necessary precautions.
 If you suffer physical injuries or financial losses, you must fight for the compensation you deserve.
 If you are already in trouble, it is best to act immediately.
-In Georgia, the Bader Law Firm will guide you and help you to obtain the best results.
+In Georgia, Bader Scott Injury Lawyers will guide you and help you to obtain the best results.
 Call 404.888.8888 for a free consultation or visit our website www.thebaderlawfirm.com.